Season kickoff: 30% off your first monthClaim it

 FeatureKalshiPolymarketPredictIt

-Withdrawal FeesFree (ACH)Gas fees (Polygon)5% on withdrawals
+Withdrawal FeesFree (ACH)Free (US); gas fees on Polygon (international)5% on withdrawals

-Max PositionNo limitNo limit$850 per contract
+Max PositionNo limitNo limitCapped per contract

 MarketsPolitics, economics, weather, sports, culturePolitics, crypto, sports, culturePolitics only